The Faerie Path: Plot

 On the eve of her sixteenth birthday, Anita has an accident and ends up in hospital with her boyfriend Evan.
 To brighten her mood, at midnight her parents give her one of her presents, one sent to her by mail with no return address: it is a beautiful book, but the pages are blank.

 Anita explores the book, which suddenly has a story written inside.
 It tells about a lost princess, the seventh of seven daughters, who has become trapped in the Mortal World on her sixteenth birthday, the night before she was to marry Lord Gabriel Drake.
 Suddenly Anita grows wings and she flies out of the window, above London.
 Suddenly, her wings wither away and she falls.
 Found in the hospital bathroom by a nurse, she is returned to her bed, still worried about Evan not waking.
 The nurse brings Anita a gift addressed to her, from Evan's belongings.
 The gift is a necklace that she quickly puts around her neck.
 She fell asleep, and when she woke up, Evan is gone.
 A ghostly image appears to Anita, the image of Gabriel Drake, calling her to follow him.
 Anita followed Lord Drake out onto a balcony where he urges her to focus strongly on him so that she can reach him.
 Anita tries her hardest to focus on him and suddenly their hands meet in the air.
 Lord Drake pulls Anita from the Mortal realm presents her to her father: as it turns out, Anita is also Tania, the seventh child of Oberon and Titania, king and queen of fairyland.

-Children of Oberon and Titania

-Eden - Eden is the eldest child.
-Like her father, she is able to wield the power of the Mystic Arts.
-She is married to Lord Valentine, prior to the first book.
-Her favorite color was never revealed, nor what her bedroom was adorned with.
-She once had black hair but during her 500 year solitude, it turned white as snow.
-Her eyes are blue.

-Hopie - Hope is the second eldest child.
-Her power is the ability to heal.
-She is married to Lord Brython prior to the first book.
-Her favorite color is brown, as is the color of her hair and eyes, and her bedroom is adorned with dark woodland plants and trees.